InternetGuru/cam/README.md

       - measure
     ```

-1. To execute Moss plagiarism check and obtain URL with Moss results [run **measure stage** CI manually](https://docs.gitlab.com/ee/ci/pipelines/#run-a-pipeline-manually).
+1. To execute coding assignment measure and obtain URL with Moss results [run **measure stage** CI manually](https://docs.gitlab.com/ee/ci/pipelines/#run-a-pipeline-manually).
 You will find the URL with Moss results at the end of the pipeline output log.

 ## Suggestions